MicrosoftDocs/winrt-api/windows.management.update/windowsupdatemanager_attentionrequiredreasonchanged.md

 ## -description

-This event is fired when the attention required reason changed for an update.
+Raised when the attention required reason changed for an update.

 ## -remarks